-Social Media has become one of the most influential and important platforms for engaging audiences and networking in the music industry.
+Social Media has become one of the most influential and important platforms for engaging audiences and social networking for artists is vital in the music industry.
 We connected with Clement Spielman to bring you social media statistics that will give you an overview of the industry landscape in 2022.
 We've picked out three points that we think you'll find interesting that may change how you use social media in your music career, but you can also read the full article here.

 1. 4.55 billion individuals use social media globally

 This number equates to >57% of the entire population!
 Whilst there will always be people that never adopt social media, this value is undoubtedly set to increase over the coming years.
 Think about how many people that is to advertise to, influence, and communicate with, especially when it comes to building your music career and making a living doing what you love.

 2. Demographic differences are evident when comparing platform usage